 Our brains contain the highest concentration of cannabinoid receptors, though they are also present in our organs, tissues, and glands.
 The widespread presence of ECS receptors throughout our body helps to explain why CBD is useful in a variety of uses and benefits.

-Cannabidiol is naturally found in the tiny structures known as trichomes that grow on hemp and cannabis plants.
+Cannabidiol is naturally found in the tiny structures known as trichomes that grow on hemp plants.
 The first cannabinoid molecule was discovered in 1940, and researchers have studied the numerous health benefits of CBD ever since.
 CBD has been shown to promote sleep, relieve joint pain, help in athletic recovery, enhance relaxation, improve mood, reduce stress and frustration, alleviate nausea, and support immune system health.

 Cannabidiol exists in two states, CBD and CBD-a.
-The latter, CBD-a, grows directly on hemp and cannabis and has shown potential for different types of treatment.
+The latter, CBD-a, grows directly on hemp and has shown potential for different types of treatment.
 However, its effects have not yet been researched as extensively as CBD.
 When CBD-a is heated, it loses its acid chain in a process called decarboxylation (or “activation”) and becomes CBD.
 CBD has been well studied and has a more pronounced effect than CBD-a due to more efficient binding process in relation to the body’s cannabinoid receptors.

 CBD is a safer, natural alternative with little to no side effects.
 While CBD has been shown to be non-toxic even at extreme doses, you should consult your doctor before you take CBD.

-Cannabinoids are organic molecules produced by the hemp and cannabis plants that activate two of the body’s central nervous system receptors: CB1 and CB2.
+Cannabinoids are organic molecules produced by the hemp plants that activate two of the body’s central nervous system receptors: CB1 and CB2.
 CB1 receptors are primarily located in the brain, CB2 receptors are spread throughout the rest of the body.
 Because CBD does not activate the brain’s CB1 receptors, it is largely non-psychoactive, unlike the more common THC.

 All of the known cannabinoids have unique receptor interactions, producing individual results.
 Research has also shown that the benefits of cannabinoids multiply when used together, producing what is called the “entourage effect.”